 When Diarrhea in Dogs Requires a Trip to the Vet

-Not all doggy diarrhea problems can be solved on your own.
-Quite often your doggo’s diarrhea is merely the symptom of a larger problem that desperately needs to be addressed.
-The tips outlined above are the ones I use for mild and occasional doggy diarrhea.
+Even though in some cases diarrhea is a passing problem that’s nothing more than an inconvenience, not all doggy diarrhea problems can be solved on your own.
+Quite often your doggo’s diarrhea is merely the symptom of a larger problem that desperately needs to be addressed by a licensed medical professional.
+The tips outlined above are the ones I use for mild and occasional doggy diarrhea that isn’t followed by other suspicious symptoms.
 If your doggy is suffering from extreme diarrhea or the pooping problems last longer than 24 to 48 hours, you need to bring your dog into the vet’s ASAP.
 As a pet parent, you know your dog best and should act accordingly.
 Here are some serious signs to look for to identify a deeper problem:

 - If he is lethargic or depressed.